Login Options

 Options with No Pre-Defined Attendee List

-If there are no attendee accounts being synced to Touchpoint from your registration system, or you are not going to enter your attendee list into Touchpoint, you may choose from these options:
+If there are no attendee accounts being synced to Touchpoint from a registration system, or if an attendee list is not entered into Touchpoint, consider these options:

 The unlock code lets anyone who knows the code into the app to see content.
 No email address is required.